DarkGuardian641/Pokemon-Dataset-Project/README.md

-# Pokemon-project
- Working on Pokemon dataset using Pandas
+# Practicing filtering sorting with Pokemon